- The Washington Times - Wednesday, December 17, 2025

 In Taipei, policy pushback is underway.

-On Tuesday — ahead of the release of its National Defense Report on Wednesday — Taipei revealed that it has devolved combat command, freeing local officers to act on their own initiative.
+On Tuesday, ahead of the release of its National Defense Report on Wednesday, Taipei revealed that it had devolved combat command, freeing local officers to act on their own initiative.

-National Security Bureau Director-General Tsai Ming-yen and Minister of National Defense Wellington Koo spoke to lawmakers of the Foreign Affairs and National Defense Committee at the Legislative Yuen in Taipei Wednesday.
+National Security Bureau Director General Tsai Ming-yen and Minister of National Defense Wellington Koo spoke to lawmakers of the Foreign Affairs and National Defense Committee at the Legislative Yuan in Taipei on Wednesday.

 Advertisement